Mattlister/designandconquer/README.md

 - a user.

-# Project Goals and Design
+# Project Goals

 ![](/assets/images/flipimage1.jpg)

-The primary goal of Design and Conquer is a single page application where a user can book an adventure holiday.
+* The primary goal of Design and Conquer is a single page application where a user can book an adventure holiday.
 As the title indicates, the user is able to "design" the advneture and then "conquer" it.
 There are 9 options on the home page to choose from but an optional form is under the
   What We Do? section where a user can change choose a holiday if needed.
 The user can watch videos on each slide and read information about the location.
-There's also a Help Guide on the home page which explains the website.
+There's also a Help Guide on the home page which explains the website and how to use it.

 # User Objects

-The website has been designed for people that want to try a new type of holiday that's not on the normal scale.
+* The website has been designed for people that want to try a new type of holiday that's not on the normal scale.
 It's also designed for people who want to add to their list of adventures.

-Aimed at thrill seekers and people who have a passion for the extraordinary, this site can be used to find that thrill of the unknown.
+* Aimed at thrill seekers and people who have a passion for the extraordinary, this site can be used to find that thrill of the unknown.
 The goals of the site are:

 * Starting that adventure
 * Finding that thrill